axsy-dev/react-native-winjs/README.md

 1. Install `npm install react-native-winjs-cli -g`
 2. Execute `react-native-winjs init <ExistedProjectDir>` that install `react-native-winjs` and `devDependencies` to your project and make a `web` directory with `webpack.config.js` file under your project.
-3. Edit the root js file eg `index.ios.js`, or create `index.web.js` : adding the following to the end would usually get you started
+3. Edit the root js file eg `index.ios.js`, or create `index.web.js` : adding the following to the end would usually get you started, assuming the root component is registered as 'MyApp'
 ```js
 import {Platform} from 'react-native';